amazon-archives/aws-serverless-auth-reference-app/DevGuide.md

 This Developer Guide provides instructions on setting up the project pre-requisites manually in your developer environment.

 Please make sure to go through the [Quickstart guide](Quickstart.md) first to familiarize yourself with the application and codebase.
-The [Quickstart Guide](Quickstart.md) walks through setting up a demo environment (5 minutes) with a tutorial of key app flows (15-minutes).
+The [Quickstart Guide](Quickstart.md) walks through setting up a demo environment (5 minutes) with a tutorial of key app flows (30 minutes).
 This lab is self-contained and cleans up after itself by un-deploying all auto-generated AWS resources.

 ## Backend API